HealthSamurai/documentation/reference/aidbox-forms/document-dsl.md

 SDCDocument has several embedded field-types:

+* `aidbox.sdc/text`       - fields with multiline text
+* `aidbox.sdc/string`     - fields with oneline text
+* `aidbox.sdc/number`     - fields with number
 * `aidbox.sdc/quantity`   - fields with measurement units
 * `aidbox.sdc/choice`     - fields with answers, located in valuesets
 * `aidbox.sdc/calculated` - fields, which need to be calculated via rules engine

-{% hint style="info" %}
-You can Create your own field-types, if necessary.
-But in that way you are obligated to add support for them in the Layout engine
-{% endhint %}

-Every field-type satisfies `aidbox.sdc/super-field` tag schema.
-Its in the core of every field-type.
+This field types inferred from Document field schemas.
+But you can overwrite that by specifying it directly via `:sdc-type` key

 ### super-field schema